gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 ### Lecture 58: Function constructors and '.prototype'

-Functions have special properties, aside from name, code, etc, they also have a prototype property, which starts its life as an empty object and it's ONLY used by the new operator.
+Functions have special properties, aside from the name, code, etc, they also have a prototype property, which starts its life as an empty object and it's ONLY used by the new operator.

 ```javascript
 function Person(firstname, lastname) {